-Dateline NBC: State Farm Insurance Investigation
+Dateline NBC's Shocking Investigation of State Farm Insurance

 Lucretia Duffy was broadsided by a truck while driving in her hometown of Fairbanks, Alaska, in 1993.
 The injuries she sustained were not broken bones that show up on x-rays, but joint and muscle pains.